THE POSTAL HISTORY OF ICAO

 Later, amendments to Annex 13 were required as a result of recommendations of the Air Navigation Commission or Accident Investigation and Prevention (AIG) Divisional Meetings or Assembly Resolutions or ICAO Safety Panels, etc.

-Annex 13 provides for Accident Data Report, i.e. a detailed final report prepared by the State instituting the investigation and distributed with maximum dispatches to Contracting States together with any safety recommendations, as the entire aviation community has a vested interest in the results of any aviation accident investigation anywhere in the world.
+Annex 13 provides for Accident Data Report, i.e., a detailed final report prepared by the State instituting the investigation and distributed with maximum dispatches to Contracting States together with any safety recommendations, as the entire aviation community has a vested interest in the results of any aviation accident investigation anywhere in the world.
 Computerized databases greatly facilitate the storing and analyzing of information on accidents and incidents.
 The sharing of such safety information is regarded as vital to accident prevention.
 ICAO operates a computerized database known as the Accident/Incident Data Reporting (ADREP) system, which facilitates the exchange of safety information among Contracting States.

 Responsibility for an investigation belongs to the State in which the accident or incident occurred.
 That State usually conducts the investigation, but it may delegate all or part of the investigation to another State.
-If the occurrence takes place outside the territory of any State, the State of registry of the aircraft has the responsibility to conduct the investigation.
+If the occurrence takes place outside the territory of any State, the State of the registry of the aircraft has the responsibility to conduct the investigation.
 The international standards and procedures outlined in Annex 13 are complemented by ICAO Doc 9756 - Manual of Aircraft Accident and Incident Investigation, ICAO Doc 9156 - Accident/Incident Reporting Manual, and many other Manuals.

 The Manual of Aircraft Accident and Incident Investigation (Doc 9756) has 4 parts, as follows: